EnderCheng/endercheng.github.io/_posts/2013-12-22-registering-a-.bit-domain-with-namecoin.md

 title: Registering a .bit domain with namecoin.
 published: true
 comments: true
-introduction: A DNS type service is provided by namecoin for the .bit TLD.
-There is a tutorial on describing the process of domain name registration, however it is not really a step by step guide from zero.
-If you have some bitcoins, this is everything you need to do in order to register your own .bit domain.
+introduction: A DNS type service
 ---

 Before you do anything, you should probably go and read about [namecoin](http://namecoin.info).